 First I dashed to the Natural History Museum.
 Upon entering, I quickly remembered how much I love this place.
 In the main hall a sculpted Charles Darwin sat on his throne below a giant slice of sequoia.
 Rooms were closed not “for renovation,” but because “we are evolving.”
 Things were put in perspective: The elephant was big, but it looked like it could have been a dangling charm on the sperm whale’s charm bracelet.
 In the mineral vault, a chunk of Mars came with an explanation of how it got here.

 Next I popped into the always-thrilling Victoria and Albert Museum.
-It has always featured one of the world's top collections of decorative arts — vases, stained glass, jewelry, and fine furniture.
-But lately it's become a refuge for collections displaced by other museums.
-The Theatre Museum in Covent Garden closed a few years ago, and now its best stuff resides at the V&A. The Somerset House's dazzling Gilbert Collection — one of my favorite exhibits in London — was gone for years.
-Now its masterpieces — jeweled snuff boxes belonging to Peter the Great and the exquisite Grand Tour-era micromosaics of Rome — are well-displayed here at the V&A. And after the V&A, I ate dinner at my favorite pub — it was a super start to my visit.
+It has always featured one of the world’s top collections of decorative arts — vases, stained glass, jewelry, and fine furniture.
+And after the V&A, I ate dinner at my favorite pub — it was a super start to my visit.

-Here are some tips I've learned over the years.
+Here are some tips I’ve learned over the years.
 Public transportation is the most efficient way to get around this huge city.
 For a week-long stay, spring for the Seven-Day Travelcard, which zips you to most of the top sights for one flat fee.
-For this visit, rather than spend £50 for a taxi from Heathrow to my South Kensington hotel, I paid about £30 for a seven-day Travelcard transit pass, which gave me unlimited Tube and bus rides for a week and covered my airport-into-town Tube ride.
+For this visit, rather than spend £50 for a taxi from Heathrow to my South Kensington hotel, I paid about £30 for a seven-day Travelcard transit pass, which not only covered my airport-into-town Tube ride, but gave me unlimited Tube and bus rides for a week.

 While the Travelcard fulfills most transportation needs, a double-decker bus tour is still a classic London experience.
 I recommend saving this for a Sunday morning, when many sights are closed, making this a convenient time to get an overview of the city.
 If you hop on the bus early enough, you can get off at Buckingham Palace in time to catch the Changing of the Guard at 11:30.